-The phases of pronounced expansion were usually accompanied by a strong increase in trade over land, primarily in a north-south direction (through the Marco Polo (1254–1324).14 In the 16th century, expansion occurred along the coasts of and to the silver mines of Potosí (in present-day ) and in , bringing Atlantic trade and European trade rich returns.region in the Middle Ages, and through in the second half of the 15th century and in the 16th century), but also in an east-west direction.
-In the 12th and 13th centuries, increasing sea-borne traffic in the provided a significant stimulus to transcontinental trade.
-Similarly, the phase of growth in transcontinental trade in the 16th century was accompanied by advances in and intercontinental shipping.
-In the High Middle Ages, trade was also stimulated by the transportation of goods by caravan from regions in the to and finally to .
-The focal point of this trade was Venice, which – not coincidentally – was also the departure point of merchants such as the brothers Niccolò (1230–1300) and Maffeo Polo (1252–1309), and Niccolò's son
+The phases of pronounced expansion were usually accompanied by a strong increase in trade over land, primarily in a north-south direction (through the Champagne region in the Middle Ages, and through southern Germany in the second half of the 15th century and in the 16th century), but also in an east-west direction.
+In the 12th and 13th centuries, increasing sea-borne traffic in the Mediterranean provided a significant stimulus to transcontinental trade.
+Similarly, the phase of growth in transcontinental trade in the 16th century was accompanied by advances in Atlantic and intercontinental shipping.
+In the High Middle Ages, trade was also stimulated by the transportation of goods by caravan from regions in the Far East to Central Asia and finally to Eurasia.
+The southeastern European focal point of this trade was Venice, which – not coincidentally – was also the departure point of merchants such as the brothers Niccolò (1230–1300) and Maffeo Polo (1252–1309), and Niccolò's son Marco Polo (1254–1324).14 In the 16th century, expansion occurred along the coasts of Central and South America to the silver mines of Potosí (in present-day Bolivia) and Zacatecas in Mexico, bringing Atlantic trade and European trade rich returns.

-While European trade over land grew very slowly or stagnated in the late Middle Ages, trade between the Hanse), and between the ports of the North Sea (particularly ) and the ports of and increased considerably.
+While European trade over land grew very slowly or stagnated in the late Middle Ages, trade between the North Sea and the Baltic Sea (Hanse), and between the ports of the North Sea (particularly Bruges) and the ports of northern and central Italy increased considerably.
 Growth was clearly driven by maritime expansion.
 Those who controlled the ocean had a position of hegemony in intercontinental mercantilist trade.15 From the 17th century, the trade in goods with regions outside of Europe grew as a result of the emergence of Dutch and British colonial trade.
 However, this could not fully compensate for the decrease in trade over land during the periods of weakness.
-In general, trade and economic development now occurred primarily in the central ports and their surrounding regions along the coasts of the European mainland.16 It is in this context that some speak of the "économie du pourtour", or the economy of the surrounding area, which refers to a particular economic region – for example, the Mediterranean – and its specific development.17and the (
+In general, trade and economic development now occurred primarily in the central ports and their surrounding regions along the coasts of the European mainland.16 It is in this context that some speak of the "économie du pourtour", or the economy of the surrounding area, which refers to a particular economic region – for example, the Mediterranean – and its specific development.17

 In the two periods of weak European growth, growth in maritime trade in the overseas regions was not particularly spectacular either.
-On the contrary, during the great depression in the 14th and 15th centuries, the conquests of the Turks and, in particular, the Mongol Tatars deprived European trade of access to important markets in the colonial expansion also remained an économie du pourtour..
+On the contrary, during the great depression in the 14th and 15th centuries, the conquests of the Turks and, in particular, the Mongol Tatars deprived European trade of access to important markets in the Levant.
 During the second period of weak economic growth in the late 17th and early 18th centuries, European overseas trade did not begin to expand significantly again until after the Portuguese-Spanish colonial empire had been replaced by the Dutch-British empire.
 This involved a certain shift of geographical focus, but it was essentially based on simple trade and exchange at garrisons and coastal bases, as well as plantation agriculture, which bore characteristics of slash-and-burn economics.
-In other words,
+In other words, colonial expansion also remained an économie du pourtour.

 European Trade During Industrialization